aryan008/rock-paper-scissors-m2/README.md

 #### Structure Plane
 Question |	Response for site design
 -------- | ---------
-How do I navigate easily? |	Pre-game: Clicking on the allocated buttons (game number choice & Lets Play).
-During game: New game/reset button and back to main menu button
+How do I navigate easily? |	_Pre-game_: Clicking on the allocated buttons (game number choice & Lets Play). _During game_: New game/reset button and back to main menu button
 How is the information presented? |	Using gaming style colours/features and minimal text content that allow the user to achieve their goals.
 Dark background to light interface for a clear separation of colours to the users.
 Clear feedback on the result of each hand played.
 The buttons on the landing page have glow affects, enticing the users to click on them.
 State changes |	When the user clicks the number of games they want to play, JavaScript is used to display the “Let’s Play” button (this is often used in gaming as a 2nd state change).
 When the user clicks “Let’s Play”, JavaScript is used to start the game via a loading screen.
 There is a clear state change at the end of each hand through various JavaScript functions – colour change, scoreboard incrementing, etc. An overall winner/loser section takes over the entire screen once the user/computer reaches the specified number of wins.
 Is the site consistent? |	Correct styling and fonts are applied throughout the site.
 Colour flashing on the scoreboard and buttons on the end of each round of hands is kept consistent.